Francis Stewart, 5th Earl of Bothwell: Feuds and military affairs

-On 10 May 1587 Bothwell and other nobles protested their innocence over a raid on Stirling Castle in November 1585.
+On 10 May 1587, Bothwell and other nobles protested their innocence over a raid on Stirling Castle in November 1585.
 The king accepted their oaths and declared them to be his "honest and true servants".

-Francis, Earl Bothwell swore an obligation in Council on 8 July 1587, as Keeper of Liddesdale, to keep the peace there, and on 29 July he was made a full member of the Privy Council of Scotland – a body he had been attending since at least 1582.
+Francis, Earl Bothwell, swore an obligation in Council on 8 July 1587 as Keeper of Liddesdale to keep the peace there, and on 29 July he was made a full member of the Privy Council of Scotland – a body he had been attending since at least 1582.
+He attended the wedding of Henrietta Stewart and the Earl of Huntly in July 1588, and his own appearance "set around with mirrors" drew attention.

 One of the honours he received with his earldom was that of Lord High Admiral of Scotland, and on 1 August 1588, he was ordered "to attend upon his awne charge of admirallitie" in order to resist the Spanish Armada.

-He remained active at sea, and on 12 November of the same year Frederick Freis, master of the Swedish ship Unicorn brought an action in the Scottish Privy Council against the Earl Bothwell for the seizure of his ship.
+He remained active at sea, and on 12 November of the same year Frederick Freis, master of the Swedish ship Unicorn, brought an action in the Scottish Privy Council against the Earl Bothwell for the seizure of his ship.
 The Council ordered Bothwell to restore the ship to Freis within 24 hours.

 Bothwell was imprisoned in Holyrood Palace in May 1589, and called to James VI who was in the garden for his release.
 The king ignored him, and he was transferred to Blackness Castle and Tantallon Castle.
-Bothwell was so angry that he beat his wife or any of his servants who came near him.
-In 1589 an English pirate called Captain Coupland stole one of Bothwell's ships or barques, and sold its cannon at Bridlington and Great Yarmouth.
+Bothwell was so angry that he beat his wife and any of his servants who came near him.
+In 1589 an English pirate called Captain Coupland stole one of Bothwell's ships or barques and sold its cannon at Bridlington and Great Yarmouth.